Winter in Africa Guide: Essential Travel Facts from North to South

 directly to you your inbox 🧳: ⤵️

-While you won’t need a snow shovel, you will find winter in Africa.
+While you won’t need a snow shovel, you will find winter on this enormous continent.
 It takes a few different forms, and most of them are beautiful!

-It’s hard to find a bad time to visit this enormous and unique continent, but winter in Africa is often the best of Africa.
+It’s hard to find a bad time to visit this enormous and unique continent, but winter is often the best of Africa.

 Decide which region looks good to you, and find out a little something about its countries, in North Africa or in Southern Africa.